robinpunn/blockchain-education/cyfrin/cyfrin-foundry-course/ff-nft-challenges/README.md

 ```

 ### [Challenge 8](https://sepolia.etherscan.io/address/0xf215a0b6DD88d6029b5385D6fab51968337E963D)
 This challenge was very confusing.
-I would not have figured this out if I didn't check discord.
+I wouldn't have figured this out if I hadn't check discord.
 - The challenge starts with an IPFS link.
 	- If we use dev tools with our browser (press f12), we can go to the sources
 	- We can also look at the console to see what's going on when we try to interact with the send button